Bedrooms 4, Sleeps 8, Ratings 5 9.2/10

 The small village of Migron, with its pretty, 11th century stone church, is perfect for those who want a quiet village surrounded by vineyards and sunflower fields, but don't want to be too remote.

 Migron has a well stocked mini-market complete with a tiny coffee bar.
 Its a 5 minute walk and almost next door is the village bakers.
 The bakery is exceptional and actually supplies most of the bakery shops in the surrounding area.
 The shop is simply a counter within the bakery itself.
 A pizza van with a wood burning oven calls on Monday evenings and oysters and mussel stalls appear on Saturday morning.

 The village also has a post office and hairdresser and a vegetable van calls during the week.

-The shared pool is heated and has been recently refurbished.
+The shared pool is heated and has been completely refurbished for 2019.
 It is fully enclosed with child-proof security gates.

 Close to the beautiful historic towns of Cognac, Saintes and St Jean D'Angely, and just 40 minutes from the beautiful sandy beaches of Royan.

 Kitchen/living area is open plan, and there are double doors leading directly onto a private terrace and the beautifully landscaped and shared pool area beyond.

 Open plan living room with satellite tv (including BBC), French terrestrial tv, dvd player, stereo cd and mini hi-fi.
 WiFi is available throughout the house.

 Two loft bedrooms, one with a double bed and one with twin beds and both with fitted cupboards and shelves.
 A french day bed, situated in a mezzanine level upstairs, can also be converted into a night bed to accomodate a 5th and 6th person if required.